-- Almond flour : If you want the treat to remain nut-free however, oat flour or coconut flour also works although the amounts will differ because those flours are more absorbent.
+- Almond flour : If you want the treat to remain nut-free, oat flour or coconut flour also works although the amounts will differ because those flours are more absorbent.

-- Cocoa : Turn the filling rich and chocolatey with a quality cocoa.
+- Cocoa powder : Turn the filling rich and chocolatey with a quality cocoa powder.

 - Dark chocolate : I used chocolate chips but chopped chocolate is fine, too.